GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

   hours.

 ### How to trigger
-The quickest way to test this is to fail repeatedly (5 times).
+The quickest way to test this is to fail repeatedly.

 ### How to make this step fail
 This can be done by using a suitable `.yml` file rather than an image